Powerlearnproject/se-day1-assignment-ragitah/README.md

      Eclipse: For Java and other languages with plugin support.
      VS Code: A lightweight, extensible IDE for multiple languages.

-  Version Control Systems (VCS)
+  Version Control Systems (VCS):
      A Version Control System operates as a tool which monitors program code alterations across time intervals to help programmers collaborate safely without losing their respective inputs.
      Previous version recovery becomes possible through this system when needed.

   Importance of VCS:
      Any number of project developers can work side by side while using Git since it supports branching and merging elements that allow independent feature development.
      Every modification in the system receives thorough documentation with author identity and timestamp along with explanation for tracking the complete project history.
 The purpose of every Git commit receives explicit documentation through the messages that developers include.
      The development process benefits from experimental capabilities because developers can establish experimental features within separate branches that maintain the main codebase's illusion.
 Feature testing of new modules occurs through developer creation of feature-branches in the Git system.
      Ensures Code Backup and Recovery.
 Data backup systems located in central repositories prevent code loss.Examples of such repositories include GitHub and GitLab.
-     Continuous Integration and Continuous Deployment (CI/CD) pipelines get automatic testing and deployment support through VCS connection.Example: The Jenkins system retrieves code from Git repositories to execute automatic tests.
+     Continuous Integration and Continuous Deployment (CI/CD) pipelines get automatic testing and deployment support through VCS connection.Example: The Jenkins system retrieves code from
+     Git repositories to execute automatic tests.

   Examples of VCS:
      Git: The most widely used distributed version control system.